amitchatterjee/docriver/readme-observer.txt

 # Bring up the observer docker processes
 docker compose -f $DOCRIVER_GW_HOME/infrastructure/compose/docker-compose-observer.yml -p docriver up

 # Override the following variable.
-Use "oltp" as the value
+Use "oltp" as the value.
+Or add to ~/.bashrc along with the rest of the opentel params
 export DOCRIVER_OTEL_EXP=otlp

 # Start the gateway using docker compose